DIGITAL LANDSCAPES / Laura Wills and Rosina Possingham

 Laura Wills works across the discipline of drawing through paint, mapping, installation, and projected light drawing for live performances.

-This project is supported by The Government of SA Arts Recovery Fund as part of the OSCA Digital Landscapes initiative.
+This project is supported by The Department of Premier and Cabinet Arts Recovery Fund.